Note: This blog was updated October 2024.

 But if given the choice between AMP and a page that is a dog on mobile, we choose AMP every time.

+Like we said, when it comes to SEO advice, there is a lot of snake oil out there.
 B2B marketers must be able to separate the good advice from the bad.
 The best way to do that is to look at that advice with a critical eye.
 Put it in the context of your business and your digital presence.
 Does it make sense for your audience?

 For example, if you Googled “B2B SEO trends,” you might have read somewhere that you should optimize your content for voice search and make sure that your site has tons of “search optimized” video content.

 But should you?
-Do voice search and video make sense in the context of your site’s relevant search terms?
+Does voice search and video make sense in the context of your site’s relevant search terms?
 Optimizing for voice search is great if your target audience searches for your product or solution using voice.
 Likewise, creating video content is great if video is the best way to consume that content for your audience.
 The key is to stay focused on your audience’s intent and preference for searching for and consuming content.

 Conclusion – Make Sure You’re Practicing Good Search Engine Optimization